 Ortiz Freuler, J., The smart city as a shift in the locus of knowledge and power, in Brandusescu, A., & Reia, J. (Eds.).
 (2022).
 Artificial intelligence in the city: Building civic engagement and public trust. (pp. 88-90) Centre for Interdisciplinary Research on Montréal, McGill University. https://www.mcgill.ca/centre-montreal/projects/completed-projects/ai-city

 A participatory study with digital rights practitioners reveals three key forces shaping the next decade: tech centralization, geopolitical realignments, and evolving activism.
-Grounded in Global South perspectives, the analy
+Grounded in Global South perspectiv

 [See op-ed]

 Datafication is reshaping public and private spheres, impacting on how we exercise our Human Rights.
-By analyzing past impacts and future risks and opportunities, this report prepares students and practitioners to navigate the evolving data-driven systems that will be shaping our political landscap
+By analyzing past impacts and future risks and opportunities, this report prepares students to navigate

-This action-oriented report aimed at redistributing digital power offers a compass for tech policymakers:
+This action-oriented handbook offers a compass for policymakers:

 Ortiz Freuler, J., & Iglesias, C. (2018).
 How are governments in Latin America using artificial intelligence?
 Web Foundation.